lyft/python-blessclient/README.md

 ln -s ~/.ssh/blessid-cert.pub ~/.ssh/blessid-cert
 ```

+You can use an alternate filename by setting the BLESS_IDENTITYFILE environment variable.
+Blessclient will also attempt to detect and use as the identity file a '-i' flag passed into the ssh command.

+Blessclient will also use your user's AWS credentials to take actions in AWS on their behalf.
+These are typically set in ~/.aws/credentials, or by some other method (see [Configuring Credentials](http://boto3.readthedocs.io/en/latest/guide/configuration.html)).

 ### Configure your client
-By default, blessclient is configured by adding a blessclient.cfg file in the repo where you downloaded blessclient.
+By default, blessclient is configured by adding a blessclient.cfg file in the root of the directory where you downloaded blessclient.
 You can also specify a config file location by passing `--config` when invoking blessclient.

 If you fork this project, you can include a configuration file in the fork for your users to download when they clone the repo, or you can add this repo as a git submodule to a deployment repo, and have the installation process copy your configuration file to the correct location.

-You can copy the sample config (blessclient.cfg.sample) and fill in the information about your BLESS Lambda, kmsauth key, and blessclient options.
-At minimum, you will likely need to set, `kms_service_name`, `bastion_ips`, `domain_regex`, `user_role`, `account_id`, `functionname`, and `functionversion`.
+You will probably want to start with the sample config (blessclient.cfg.sample) and fill in the information about your BLESS Lambda, kmsauth key, and blessclient.
+At minimum, you will likely need to set, `kms_service_name`, `bastion_ips`, `domain_regex`, `user_role`, `account_id`, `functionname`, and `functionversion` for things to work.

 ### Integrate your client with SSH
-Blessclient will need to be called before your users can ssh into BLESS-configured servers.
+Blessclient will need to be called shortly before your users can ssh into BLESS-configured servers.
 There are a couple of ways you can accomplish this.
 To ensure blessclient is always invoked for the most users, Lyft uses both methods, preventing a redundant second run with BLESS_COMPLETE.

 1. Wrap your `ssh` command with an alias that calls blessclient first.
 At Lyft, we alias ssh to a bash script that looks like,